dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/02_MigratingFromNRSDKToXREALSDK/0_intro.md

 - **Scripting Backend:** You must choose **IL2CPP** when building for ARM64 architecture.
 Note that starting from XREAL SDK 2.2, ARMv7 architecture is no longer supported.<img src="https://xreal.gitbook.io/~gitbook/image?url=https%3A%2F%2Fcontent.gitbook.com%2Fcontent%2FyXoV7SMVFQhr75lOIoQv%2Fblobs%2FijFH00KUpneZptdM1xaj%2Fimage.png&width=768&dpr=4&quality=100&sign=7c427706fce8673b8c60a167e55c1979693416747d46200b2b505fe0980786dd" alt="Your Image Description" class="center-image"/>

 4. In **Build Settings** window, click **Build.**
 5. Select the destination folder and wait until the building is finished.

-### 7. Deploy to XREAL Device

-- Connect your Phone / computing unit to your Mac / Windows PC.
+6. Connect your Phone / computing unit to your Mac / Windows PC.

-- Install your app through WiFi **Android Debug Bridge** [(adb)](https://developer.android.com/studio/command-line/adb) or type-C cable after the build is successful.
+7. Install your app through WiFi **Android Debug Bridge** [(adb)](https://developer.android.com/studio/command-line/adb) or type-C cable after the build is successful.

-- Disconnect the computing unit with your PC, and then connect it to the glasses.
+8. Disconnect the computing unit with your PC, and then connect it to the glasses.

-- (Computing Unit only) If it is the first time you run this app, you need to authorize the app by some tools like [scrcpy](https://github.com/Genymobile/scrcpy).
+9. (Computing Unit only) If it is the first time you run this app, you need to authorize the app by some tools like [scrcpy](https://github.com/Genymobile/scrcpy).

-- Launch your app along with the XREAL Light controller.
+10. Launch your app along with the XREAL Light controller.
 For instructions on how to use the XREAL Light controller, please refer to [Controller](https://nrealsdkdoc2.readthedocs.io/en/dev/Docs/Unity_EN/Develop/Controller.html#controller-guide).

-- Move around until XREAL SDK finds a horizontal plane and the detected plane will be covered with green grid.
+11. Move around until XREAL SDK finds a horizontal plane and the detected plane will be covered with green grid.

-- Click the Trigger button to put an XREAL logo object on it.
+12. Click the Trigger button to put an XREAL logo object on it.

-- (Optional) Use **Android Logcat** to view logged messages.
+13. (Optional) Use **Android Logcat** to view logged messages.
 We recommend using WiFi **Android Debug Bridge** [(adb)](https://developer.android.com/studio/command-line/adb) to connect to your PC so that you do not have to be connected through the data cable most of the time.

-- Enable developer options and USB debugging on your Phone / Computing unit. **Android Debug Bridge** [(adb)](https://developer.android.com/studio/command-line/adb) is enabled as default and does not require manual setting.
+14. Enable developer options and USB debugging on your Phone / Computing unit. **Android Debug Bridge** [(adb)](https://developer.android.com/studio/command-line/adb) is enabled as default and does not require manual setting.

-### 8. API Migration Reference
+## 6. API Migration Reference

 To help developers migrate their existing NRSDK applications to XREAL SDK, here's a comprehensive reference table of API changes.
 This table lists all the important changes in class names, APIs, callbacks, and configurations.

-#### 8.1 Namespace/Class Name Renaming
+#### 6.1 Namespace/Class Name Renaming

 | Old Name                          | New Name                          |
 |:----------------------------------|:----------------------------------|